Ferdian9991/jeast-whatsapp-api/README.md

-  client.ev.revokeMe(callback); //Event listener that which will be called when some peoples revoke to you client.ev.revokeAll(callback); //Event listener that which will be called when revoke all related to you client.ev.uploadMedia(callback); //Event listener that will be called if you are sending a message
+  client.ev.revokeMe(callback); //Event listener that which will be called when some peoples revoke to you client.ev.revokeAll(callback); //Event listener that which will be called when revoke all related to you client.ev.uploadMedia(callback); //Event listener that will be called if you are sending a message client.ev.incomingCall(callback) //Event listener will be called when someone calls you with whatsapp
 ```

 **Sending Message**